-- 10. Open the door to the Digital Analyzer. - 11.
+- wait for the Digital Analyzer to pause the current scan. - 10.
+Open the door to the Digital Analyzer. - 11.
 Place the Cartridge to be added in an empty slot (see positional status guide above). - 12.
 Close the door and touch "Resume". - 13.
 When the scan is complete the software will send the report to the previously specified user email addresses. - 14.
 Upon receiving the email notification, remove the completed Cartridge and dispose according to your institution's guidelines.

 Note: Reports will be generated for successfully completed runs as well as runs with errors associated with data Quality Control (QC).
 Reports will not be generated in the event of an error that is not associated with data QC.
-Contact Veracyte Customer Service for - assistance if this occurs.15.
-Using the link attached to that email, open the web application and download all the test reports associated with the RSID currently being processed. - 16.
+Contact Veracyte Customer Service for assistance if this occurs.

+- 15. Using the link attached to that email, open the web application and download all the test reports associated with the RSID currently being processed. - 16.
 Following Errors: Follow the recommendation outlined in the test report for individual sample or System error.